Read This First

 Prompt 1: Could mind or consciousness be more fundamental than what we perceive as the material?

-The anchors here are Consciousness, Schools of Thought on Consciousness, and Expand on the most common arguments invoked in defense of the notion.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Consciousness, Schools of Thought on Consciousness, and Expand on the most common arguments invoked in defense of the notion in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-This first move lays down the vocabulary and stakes for Could Mind be Fundamental.
-It gives the reader something firm enough about consciousness that the next prompt can press these schools of thought without making the discussion restart.
+The first move should give the reader a firm grip on consciousness.
+That lets the next prompt press these schools of thought without making the whole discussion start over.

 Materialism (or Physicalism)